OSU saves Oregon's hazelnut industry

 OSU's new hazelnuts resist the tree-killing eastern filbert blight fungus

-OSU researchers set to work, crossbreeding tree varieties for resistance to it.
-They've since released 18 cultivars that are resistant.
+OSU set to work, crossbreeding tree varieties for resistance to it.
+The university has since released 18 cultivars that are resistant.
 The latest contribution was in 2014 with McDonald, a high-yielding, blight-resistant hazelnut whose size and blanching ability make it ideal for the baking, snack and chocolate industries.

 Growers generally don't need to spray these new varieties with fungicides – and that helps their bottom line and the environment.
 The trees are taking root.
 A report found that more than half of the 2,730 acres planted between 2009 and 2012 were Jefferson, a variety released by OSU in 2009.
 Unofficial estimates, however, say the number of new acres during that time was 11,000 to 12,000, with more than half being Jefferson.

 Sources: Polly Owen, manager of the Hazelnut Marketing Board; USDA National Agricultural Statistics Service; OSU hazelnut breeder Shawn Mehlenbacher.